 This project appears to be financially feasible based on the projections provided by the applicant.
-However, profitability may be less than projected due to the insufficient number of nursing assistants and licensed nurses in year two.
+However, profitability may be less than projected due to the insufficient number of nursing assistants in year two.

 e.
 Will the proposed project foster competition to promote quality and cost-effectiveness? ss.
 408.035 (1)(e) and (g), Florida Statutes.